 He [Cochrane] “ventured to defy the accepted convention [Innis: of dissociating classical and Christian studies] and to attempt a transition from the world of Augustus and Vergil to that of Theodocius and Augustine…”8

-The history of western civilization could not be in the business of “dissociating”, but neither could an “attempt [at] a transition” ignore that “the philosophical background of classicism differs sharply from (…) the Augustinian point of view”.
-The demand was to do justice to both in their difference.
+The history of western civilization could not be in the business of merely “dissociating”, but neither could an “attempt [at] a transition” ignore that “the philosophical background of classicism differs sharply from (…) the Augustinian point of view”.
+The demand was to do justice to both identity and difference.
 Moreover, this demand applied first of all to the historian’s own situation:

 The social scientist is asked to check [ie, both stop and proof] his [own] course and to indicate his [own] role in western civilization.
 His answer must stand the test of the philosophic approach of Cochrane.